patrick0057/checkfix-certs/README.md

 kube-apiserver-requestheader-ca.pem
 ```
 ### Usage
 Option -y will automatically install missing dependencies on linux systems.
+Run this script on your Rancher controlplane nodes.
 ```bash
 ./checkfix-certs.sh -y
 ```